modir/laminas-book/docs/skeleton.md

 * and `js` subdirectory stores publicly accessible JavaScript files used by your web-pages.
   Typically, files of [jQuery](http://jquery.com/) library are placed here, but you can put your own JavaScript files here, too.

-> **What is jQuery library?**
+!!! note "What is jQuery library?"
->
-> jQuery is a JavaScript library which was created to simplify the client-side scripting of HTML
-> pages. jQuery's selector mechanism allows to easily attach event handlers to certain HTML elements, making
-> it really simple to make your HTML pages interactive.
+    jQuery is a JavaScript library which was created to simplify the client-side scripting of HTML pages. jQuery's selector mechanism allows to easily attach event handlers to certain HTML elements, making it really simple to make your HTML pages interactive.

 Because the Laminas Skeleton Application is stored on GitHub, inside of the directory structure, you can find hidden `.gitignore` file.
 This is a [GIT](http://git-scm.com/) version control